 Running legacy infrastructure is like walking knee-deep in the sea at low tide.
 As the tide comes in, one has to learn to swim to move effectively and survive in this new environment.

-Similarly, in adopting a new cloud environment, enterprises must learn how to effectively use the cloud before moving there.
+Similarly, in adopting a new public cloud environment, enterprises must learn how to effectively use the cloud before moving there.

 Storage has to be configured to take advantage of the various products and tiers available from the cloud providers.